-WAB (Wake Alternative Break) is a weeklong alternative spring break program for Wake Forest University undergraduates.
-This academic year, WAB will take place from March 4-10, 2018.
+Wake Alternative Break (WAB) is a weeklong alternative spring break program for Wake Forest University undergraduates.
 Through WAB, students have the opportunity to travel to cities in the United States within driving distance.
 During the week, students will focus on a particular social justice issue; engage in readings, reflections, and blogging; and participate in direct service.
 Visit the WAB Tumblr to read about students’ experiences on prior trips.
-Participant applications can be found HERE.
-Please fill this form out if you need financial aid.
-Participants are accepted on a rolling basis.
+Participants are accepted on a rolling basis and the application can be accessed here.
 Once registration is closed, participants will meet with their WAB trip leaders to prepare for their trips.

 - Otway, OH (Sustainable Agriculture): Hurricane Run Farm is a small farm in an isolated valley near Shawnee State Forest.
 They produce a wide variety of vegetables, fruits, jams and jellies, baked goods, and granola.
 Students will volunteer at Hurricane Run Farm and learn about the importance of sustainable farming.

 - Asheville, NC (Sexual Assault Prevention): Students participating in this trip will focus on community-oriented sexual assault prevention education.
 Students will make an immediate community impact by direct service and action work, and critically reflect on their strengths as burgeoning activists.
 Through ongoing dialogues students will strengthen their ability to discuss critical issues.
 This trip is in partnership with the Women’s Center.